magento/knowledge-base/src/troubleshooting/general/common-php-fatal-errors-and-solutions.md

 ## Solution

 Check the `<root>/tmp` directory, because it is probably full.
 If it is full, provide more space in the directory.
 This could involve simply moving files to another directory or deleting them.

-## Example

- *'PHP Fatal error: Uncaught RedisException: read error on connection in'*

-## Solution

-This is a common issue with Redis following a website downsize.
-Redis must be reconfigured to reflect the downsize.
-Consult this [Redis and static-content deployment](https://devdocs.magento.com/guides/v2.3/cloud/trouble/redis-troubleshooting.html#static-content) article for more detail.

 ## Related reading